wohaco/despace/venus.md

       1. The interaction of the atmosphere & the surface (weathering? chemical reactions? or there is no such interaction?).
       1. What processes occur in the planet's atmosphere?
    - **Surface:**
       1. How has the lack of water affected the appearance of the planet now?
 What was her role in the early days?
-Were there oceans on Venus?
-How / why did they disappear?
+Were there Venus oceans?
+How/why did they disappear?
       1. Surface structures.
 Reasons of their formation, is it still going on?
 What are tessera?
       1. Tessera investigations: Idunn Mons, lmdr Regio (Sandel crater), etc.
-      1. When studying Venus, it is necessary to make collection & analyze soil samples in different places & in different surface structures.
-A planet rover would be suitable for such research.
-A return of the soil samples to Earth would be nice.
+      1. To analyze soil samples from different places with different surface structures.
+A rover is suitable for this.
+A soil samples return would be nice.
       1. Why is there no tectonics similar to Earth's?
    - **It's not known if it's possible in either technical or financial ways.**
       1. Huge manned atmospheric balloons.